daKmoR/nested-dependencies-in-frontend/README.md

   '/some/node_modules',
   '/node_modules',
 ]
-# unimportant folders are hidden here
 ```

-Doing that explains how nested dependencies can be resolved that way.
+Now we can understand what node's nested dependencies are.
+Every module can have it's own `node_modules` directory, *ad nauseum*, and imports referenced in that module's files will always look in their closest `node_modules` directory first..

 ##### Pros nested dependencies for node
 - It means every package can have their own versions of every dependency